IlyaSemenov/objection-reorder/README.md

 POST /objects/10/order?position=2
 ```

-(meaning put Foo onto position 2, between Baz and Qoox)
+(meaning: *"put Foo onto position 2, between Baz and Qoox"*)

-and you have the backend server with Node.js and Objection.js,
+and you have a backend server with Node.js and Objection.js,

-then this library provides a utility method to update `sort_order` accordingly:
+then this library provides a utility function to update `sort_order` accordingly:

 ```
 id | name | sort_order
 ---+------+-----------
 3  | Bar  | 1
-7  | Baz  | 2
+8  | Baz  | 2
 10 | Foo  | 3 <--- object moved here, sort_order updated.
-8  | Qoox | 4
+7  | Qoox | 4
 ```

-*(The example is only provided for illustration.
-The actual resulting values of `sort_order` will be different for optimization purposes, but the order of objects will be guaranteed to be correct.)*
+*(The example is provided for illustration.
+The actual resulting values of `sort_order` could be different due to SQL updates optimization, but the resulting order of objects is guaranteed to be correct.)*

 ## Installation